Santa Fe Institute: Educational programs

 The Santa Fe Institute runs a number of education programs aimed at introducing students as young as middle school and as old as graduate school to the core ideas of complex systems.
-The longest running education program is the annual Complex Systems Summer School.
+The longest running education program is the annual Complex Systems Summer School (CSSS).
 The CSSS hosts 50–60 graduate students and early postdocs, along with select Business Network fellows, for a four-week course on complex systems.
 Lectures are provided by Institute researchers, and students work on a small collaborative project on complex systems.

 The institute also awards an annual High School Prize for Scientific Excellence to a local high school student and a local teacher.